Mu-L/XMSLEEP/README_EN.md

 9. **Long Press Drag to Stop**: Long press floating button to drag, drag to bottom red area to stop all playback

 ## 📝 Changelog

+### v2.0.7 (2025-11-17)
+- 🎛 **Preset Optimization**: Improved preset module visibility logic for clearer behavior when clearing or switching presets
+- 🧩 **Preset Tabs**: Preset 1/2/3 tabs now support horizontal scrolling, long labels are no longer truncated
+- ▶️ **Floating Play**: Global floating button now auto-collapses when the bottom preset panel is expanded
+- 🎬 **Card Animation**: Playing items in the expanded floating list now slide out to the left with a unified removal animation

 ### v2.0.6 (2025-11-14)
 - 🎨 **UI**: Comprehensive floating button optimization (animation, shadow, layout)